NandyShi/libwshandshake/README.md

 }
 ```

 This would output: `s3pPLMBiTxaQ9kYGzzhZRbK+xOo=` which of course is the response to send.
-Performance has been an important factor of the development process and should be on par with the equivalent OpenSSL based alternatives.
+Performance has been a factor of the development process and should be close to the equivalent OpenSSL based alternatives.
 One million handshakes can be performed in about 200 milliseconds on a modern CPU.